Aslam Jairajpuri: Professor at Jamia Millia Islamia

-See also Jamia Millia Islamia

-At the insistence of Maulana Mohammad Ali, he left the job, joined Jamia Millia Islamia where he taught history of Islam, hadith, and Qur'an.
+At the insistence of Maulana Mohammad Ali, he left the job, joined Jamia Millia Islamia where he taught history of Islam, Hadith, and Qur'an.
 He wrote many scholarly articles in the journal "Jamia" of the Jamia Millia Islamia.
-He was so famous in this Jamia, (University), for his knowledge and scholarship, that if someone uttered the only word Mualana, (Arabic name for doctor or scholar), all the persons understood that he meant Mualana Aslam Jairajpuri.
+He was so famous in this Jamia, for his knowledge and scholarship, that if someone uttered the only word Mualana, (Arabic name for teacher or scholar), all the persons understood that he meant Mualana Aslam Jairajpuri.

-He was also a regular contributor of The Journal Tolu-e-Islam.
-He was also a friend and fan of Muhammad Iqbal, and visited him many time.
-Muhammad Iqbal had a great respect for him due to his scholarship of Qur'an.
+He was also a regular contributor of Tolu-e-Islam.
+He was also a friend and admirer of Muhammad Iqbal, and visited him many times.
+Muhammad Iqbal also had a great respect for him due to his scholarship of Qur'an.

 His meeting with Ghulam Ahmed Pervez

-See also Ghulam Ahmed Pervez

 Ghulam Ahmed Pervez respected him.
 It was in 1930, when he, Ghulam Ahmed Pervez, (aged 27 years at that time), read one of his article in this journal, and was so impressed by him, that he requested him for an appointment, and thereafter he became his disciple and friend.
 Maulana Aslam Jairajpuri also wrote introduction for the first edition of "Ma'arf Qur'an" written by Ghulam Ahmed Pervez.
 After the emergence of Pakistan Maulana Aslam Jairajpuri, who lived in Delhi, visited Pakistan at the request of Ghulam Ahmed Pervez, and stayed at his home in Karachi.
-Afterwards Ghulam Ahmed Pervez published his many books including "Tareekh-al-Ummat", "Novadrat" from his publication house "Idara Tolu-e-Islam".
+Afterwards Ghulam Ahmed Pervez published his many books including "Tarikh-ul-Ummat", "Novadrat" from his publication house "Idara Tolu-e-Islam".

-Qur'an and hadith
+Qur'an and Hadith

 The question of status of Qur'an and Hadith in the Islamic history is a complex one.
-Maulana Aslam Jairajpuri also solved this subject in his many books.Though was doing fine in his practical world, but in his spiritual world he was still haunted by only one subject, namely: the position of Hadith in Islam.
-This he ultimately solved and in his own words, "When Allah showed me the facts of Qur'an at that point I came to know the position of hadith in Qur'an, which is history of Islam.
-To consider the hadith as Islam is not correct.
+Maulana Aslam Jairajpuri also treated this subject in many books.
+Though was doing fine in his practical life, but in his spiritual life he was still haunted by only one subject, namely: the position of Hadith in Islam.
+This he ultimately solved and in his own words: "When Allah showed me the facts of Qur'an at that point I came to know the position of Hadith in Qur'an, which is history of Islam.
+To consider the Hadith as Islam is not correct.
 If they were in Islam, then Muhammad would also have left a written manuscript of these, like he did in case of Qur'an.
-For Islam, Qur'an is enough which is a complete book and in which Islam has been finalized.
+For Islam, Qur'an is enough which is a complete book and in which Islam has been finalised."

-However, this position regarding hadith is in contradiction with its historically accepted status among majority school of thoughts.
+However, this position regarding Hadith is in contradiction with its historically accepted status among majority school of thoughts.
 Many scholars after him gave befitting answers to the objections raised by Maulana Jairajpuri.
 One example is Maulana Abdur Rahman Kilani, who wrote an extensive book named "Aina-e-Parveziat" which addressed many questions about the status of Hadith in Islam.